Know Your Timeline

 Not only does civic engagement and community involvement provide real-world experience and learning but volunteering and leadership activities also strengthen your application and position as a candidate.
 UIC offers opportunities to get engaged through the Student Leadership and Civic Engagement site as well as through individual schools and colleges.

 During your first year, it may seem that many fellowships are too far in the future to be a priority; yet as a first-year student, you have the most flexibility in shaping your future at UIC.
-If you approach your college education intending to take advantage of many opportunities, both academic and extracurricular, and thus in the process craft an ideal education for yourself, you will likely have made yourself competitive for several awards.
+If you approach your college education intending to take advantage of many opportunities, both academic and extracurricular, and thus in the process craft an ideal education for yourself, you will likely have made yourself competitive for several fellowship opportunities.

 1

-- Visit your faculty’s office hours and build relationships with them
+- Visit your faculty’s office hours and build relationships with them.

-- Get to know your advisor and your department
+- Get to know your advisor and your department.

-- Look for interesting, well-taught courses
+- Look for interesting, well-taught courses and don’t be afraid to stretch yourself.

 2

 - Interested in studying abroad?
-Consider resources like the Gilman Scholarship
+Consider resources like the Gilman Scholarship and visit the UIC Study Abroad Office.

 3

-- Apply for fellowships or scholarships from your department, college, as well as nationally competitive awards such as the Goldwater and Udall
+- Apply for fellowships or scholarships from your department, college, as well as nationally competitive awards such as the Goldwater and Udall.

 4